20 Last-Minute Christmas Gifts You Can Pick Up on the Way to the Party

 Everyone loves bringing fresh flora indoors.

-Grab a bouquet or a potted plant for your host — if she’s culinary, maybe even a couple of potted herbs from the produce section!
+Grab a bouquet or a potted plant for your host — if she’s a cook, maybe even a couple of potted herbs from the produce section!

 We promise we won’t tell her about your ulterior motive — to have fresh basil with the pasta she’s making.